DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 Here is what happened: we imported our table, but didn't specify the ``aliases`` input when running it.
 That means kiara didn't bother with aliases, and just imported our table without doing anything else, like assigning an alias.
 And the ``data list`` sub-command doesn't print any values that don't have an alias, by default.

 It did import our table though.
-It actually did more than that: it also imported the original csv file, along with the table that was generated from it.
-This is because *kiara* tries to keep an unbroken chain of record of every operation that is done with a dataset, in order to be able to later re-run and investigate a datasets history.
+It actually did more than that: it also imported the original csv file, in addition to the table that was generated from it.
+This is because *kiara* tries to keep an unbroken chain of record for every operation that is done with a dataset, in order to be able to later re-run and investigate a datasets history.
 Why this is use- (and power-)full is a discussion for another usage guide, but suffice to say: it is the reason why we see 2 items in our list.

 ### Importing data, with alias

 So, let's try that again, this time with alias:

-{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=200, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "run", "table.import_from.file_path.string", "source=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=200, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

 And, if everything went right, issuing ``data list --all`` command again should now be a bit more helpful: